compjolab/cjlab-homepage/_projects/california-civic-data-coalition.md

 Our primary focus is refining CAL-ACCESS, the jumbled, dirty and difficult government database that tracks campaign finance and lobbying activity in California politics.

-In 2015 the coalition was named a winner of the Knight News Challenge and awarded $250,000 in philanthropic funding from the Knight Foundation, the Democracy Fund, the William and Flora Hewlett Foundation and the Rita Allen Foundation.
+In 2015, the coalition was named a winner of the Knight News Challenge and awarded $250,000 in philanthropic funding from the Knight Foundation, the Democracy Fund, the William and Flora Hewlett Foundation and the Rita Allen Foundation.

+In 2016, the coalition launched [__a new website__](http://www.californiacivicdata.org/) to make downloading California campaign finance information [__much easier__](http://www.californiacivicdata.org/2016/09/15/website-launch/).

+The coalition is next working on making some of the connections between different campaign committees and candidates more easy to understand and make.
+The goal is to enable journalists throughout California to more effectively be able to follow the money behind state politics.

 **Learn more at: [CaliforniaCivicData.org](http://www.californiacivicdata.org/)**